-Charlie is a second year PhD student studying Cognitive Developmental Psychology at Kent State University.
+Charlie is a PhD student studying Cognitive Developmental Psychology at Kent State University.
 His research focuses on how children and adults learn and think about numbers and math.
-He is particularly interested in how mathematical learning changes over time, how learning can be improved, and the various strategies children and adults use when thinking about numbers and math.
-Right now, his research focuses on whether improving knowledge of one fraction concept reduces other common fraction errors.
+He is particularly interested in how learning changes over time, how learning can be improved, and the various strategies children and adults use when thinking about numbers and math.
 He completed his undergraduate studies at the University of North Florida, in Jacksonville Florida.
 In his spare time, Charlie enjoys watching live music, reading fiction books, and spending time with family, friends, and his dog, Chelsea.

 You can contact Charlie at: email@example.com